Comparison

 Share:

-Custodial vs non-custodial wallets is a central decision for enterprises adopting Web3.
-Who holds the keys determines who bears risk, who must comply with regulation, and how recovery and operations work.
-Gizmolab builds wallet and custody infrastructure for enterprises that need production-grade key management and compliance.
+Custodial vs non-custodial wallets is a core architecture decision for enterprises launching wallets, treasury flows, and embedded custody products.
+Who controls the keys determines who approves transfers, who owns recovery, and how audit, compliance, and operational risk are handled.
+Gizmolab builds enterprise wallet and custody systems for teams that need production-grade governance, key management, and institutional recovery design.

 Control and Responsibility